vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 ## SETUP STAGE AND STAGE TABLE
 * In SnowSQL
-    * ConNECT "sampledb" database and "public" schema.
+    * Connect to "sampledb" database and "public" schema.
 * In the Snowsight (web)
     * Select Projects
         * Select worksheets